mikhailefimov/ML_Dockerfiles/README.md

 The script keeps image and container for postmortem analysis in case of failure.

 * Script [build.4.jupyter.sh](build.4.jupyter.sh) builds image [emm/jupyter](jupyter/Dockerfile).
-It is based on emm/miniconda3, adds Tensorflow and PyTorch wheels, configures Jupyter Notebook server.
+It is based on jupyter/scipy-notebook, adds Tensorflow and PyTorch wheels, configures Jupyter Notebook server with Tensorboard support.

 * Script [build.all.sh](build.all.sh) is equal to the execution of all above scripts in sequence.
 It also checks the `wheels` folder and skips building wheels if they already exist.